 In this article, we examine how to control type 2 diabetes without medication.
 We also look at the causes of type 2 diabetes and when people may need medication to manage their condition.

-2020 study reports that healthy lifestyle practices could benefit people with type 2 diabetes or risk factors for the condition.
+A 2020 study reports that healthy lifestyle practices could benefit people with type 2 diabetes or risk factors for the condition.
 Such measures may delay or prevent its development, as well as treat or potentially put it into remission.
 This method of controlling blood sugar can be so effective that the study’s authors call it lifestyle medicine.

 The following healthy lifestyle practices may help reduce blood sugar levels: